Early Entry Master's Program

 - Additional information may be found at the Graduate School Early Entry web page.

 - If admitted then you must complete an Early-Entry Course Approval Form (also see link on UNCC Graduate School site Early-Entry Course Approval Form).
-You must print out the form, complete it, have it approved by and signed by both your undergraduate advisor and the Graduate Programs Coordinator.
-Then you submit the form in person to the Graduate School office in Cato Hall for final approval.
+Student must print out the form, complete it, have it approved by and signed by both undergraduate advisor and the Graduate Programs Director.
+Note: The Graduate School will not accept a form that has been scanned and printed for signatures; students must obtain signatures from advisor and Graduate Program Director in person.
+Student will then submit the form in person to the Graduate School office in Cato Hall for final approval.
 Failure to obtain prior Graduate School approval negates a student's ability to "double-count" courses in an accelerated Early Entry program.

 - Up to 12 credit hours of graduate level 5000/6000 BIOL courses including independent research or tutorial courses will count toward both the undergraduate and MS degree.